mdisumma/final-project-the-code-koalas/KOALA_PIPELINE_PLAN.md

 ### Steps

 - Create a Github action

-  - Create .github folder with a workflow sub folder 🍸
+  - Create .github folder with a workflows sub folder 🐨
-  - Create a yaml file (.yml) for a simple action 🍸
+  - Create a yaml file (.yml) for a simple action 🐨
-  - Write simple github action to echo a Leo quote on pr merge into the main branch 🍸
+  - Write simple github action to echo something on pr merge into the main branch 🐨
   - Commit to main 🍸
   - Test its working!
     - Create feature branch 🍸